British Columbia Travel Guide

 Kootenay Rockies – West Kootenay and East Kootenay

-Plan a road trip to the West Kootenay, explore the hidden treasures and definitely visit the ghost town of Sandon.
+Plan a road trip to West Kootenay, explore the hidden treasures, and definitely visit the ghost town of Sandon.

 Cariboo Chilcotin Country

-The Chilcotin is loaded with history and pioneer stories that inspire to go on a discovery and adventure trip.
+The Chilcotin is loaded with history and pioneer stories that inspire you to go on a discovery and adventure trip.

 For an alternative wilderness route, travel the Stewart-Cassiar Highway to or from the Yukon border.